Chaotic measures as an alternative to spectral measures for analysing turbulent flow: Results from simulations

-Whilst these simulations all showed non-constant $\lambda \tau$, in \cite{budanur2022scale} Budanur \& Kantz used simulations with very high resolution (meaning that $k_{max} \eta$ was much much larger than unity), and stated that the reason for an increase of $\lambda \tau$ with Re could be due to the unresolved scales in the previous simulations, since they found no increase of $\lambda \tau$ with Re.
+Whilst the simulations looking directly at the Ruelle prediction all showed non-constant $\lambda \tau$, in \cite{budanur2022scale} Budanur \& Kantz used simulations with very high resolution (meaning that $k_{max} \eta$ was much much larger than unity), and stated that the reason for an increase of $\lambda \tau$ with Re could be due to the unresolved scales in the previous simulations, since they found no increase of $\lambda \tau$ with Re.
 It was also stated that the artificial forcing used in these simulations could have resulted in non-physical Lyapunov scaling.
+However, explicit tests by Mukherjee et.\ al.\ using identical Reynolds numbers found no dependence on resolution in error growth rates \cite{mukherjee2016predictability}.

 Since the inverse of the maximum Lyapunov exponent can be associated with a timescale, a continuing increase of $\lambda \tau$ with Re will eventually lead to $\lambda \tau > 1$, which implies that there will be timescales in the system faster than the Kolmogorov microscale time.
 Whilst it would be interesting to discover what happens at such scales in DNS, the observed very slow scaling of $\lambda \tau$ with Re means that this would require Re on the order of $10^9$, which is outside the realm of possibility for simulation in the foreseeable future.
 If such a scaling did hold, it might imply that the instabilities act at even smaller scales than the Kolmogorov microscale, which is below the scale thought to be the smallest relevant scale in turbulence.
-Sub-Kolmogorov scales would then be of importance, and this should be tested as suggested in \cite{budanur2022scale}.
+Sub-Kolmogorov scales would then be of importance, and this should be tested as suggested in \cite{budanur2022scale} by Budanur \& Kantz.
 Although we believe the simulations performed in \cite{berera2018chaotic,mohan2017scaling,boffetta2017chaos} are robust, this does not preclude the fact that new and interesting results can be found by testing this relation further.
 Indeed, it has been suggested that thermal noises, which happen at smaller scales than the Kolmogorov microscale, may strongly affect predictability \cite{bandak2024spontaneous}.
+Interestingly, in thermalised fluids, a link between the maximum Lyapunov exponents and the temperature has already been seen in many body chaos, suggesting an underlying universality \cite{murugan2021many}.